richard-hajek/environment-overseer/README.md

 # Environment Overseer

-This small batch of Python scripts allows one to control their environment.
-It is useful, if you want to limit exposure to certain activities or influences (internet, etc...).
+This small Python script allows one to control their environment.
+It uses user-defined enable and disable scripts and internal timer to run these scripts as per user specification.

 ## Examples